jeralyntrose-glitch/InnerVerse/replit.md

 - **InnerVerse Intelligence Layer**: Automatic MBTI/Jungian taxonomy tagging system using GPT-3.5.
 Analyzes uploaded documents and extracts relevant tags across 6 layers: Cognitive Architecture, Typological Structures, Type-Specific Indexing, Depth Psychology & Jungian Theory, Behavioral & Expression Layers, and Integration & Meta Layers.
 Tags are stored in Pinecone metadata for advanced filtering and retrieval.
 - **YouTube MP3 Transcription**: Users download MP3, M4A, or WAV files from YouTube videos using browser extensions (Video DownloadHelper, 4K Video Downloader), then upload them to InnerVerse.
 Accepts audio files up to 24MB (Whisper API limit).
 Transcribes using OpenAI Whisper API (~$0.006/min), generates formatted PDFs using ReportLab, auto-tags with MBTI/Jungian taxonomy, and indexes in Pinecone.
 This workflow bypasses YouTube's datacenter IP blocking that prevents direct URL transcription from Replit's servers.
 - **Text to PDF**: Converts text to formatted PDFs with automatic punctuation and grammar fixes using GPT-3.5.
+- **Reprocess PDF**: Allows users to upload existing Whisper-transcribed PDFs and enhance them with the same GPT-3.5 cleanup pipeline used in Text to PDF.
+Extracts text from uploaded PDFs, removes filler words and meta-commentary, optimizes for embeddings, and returns an improved PDF for download.
+This enables users to upgrade their 160 old Whisper PDFs (5-6/10 quality) to the new 9.5/10 embedding quality standard.
 - **Large File Support**: Efficient binary uploads (multipart/form-data), batch processing for Pinecone upserts (batches of 50), and increased embedding timeouts for large files.

 ## Vector Storage Strategy